Galois Groups and Genera of a kind of Quasi-cyclotomic Function Fields: The genus formula

 \section{The genus formula}

 In this section we compute the genus of $\widetilde K$.
-We calculate it by using Hasse's genus formula on Kummer extensions, which states that for a $m$-th Kummer extension $E/F$ of algebraic function fields, $m$ is relatively prime to the characteristic of $\mathbb{F}_{F}$, $[E:F]=m$, and there exists $a\in F$ such that $E=F(\sqrt[m]{a})$, then we have
+We calculate it by using Hasse's genus formula on Kummer extensions, which states that for an $m$-th Kummer extension $E/F$ of algebraic function fields, where $m$ is relatively prime to the characteristic of $F$, we have